CONCURRENT ENROLLMENT PROGRAM

-Efficiency is enhanced by exposing as many qualified students as possible to a college-level experience, allowing students to get a "jump" on their college education by reducing the time required to complete a degree and lowering the costs borne by parents, students and taxpayers.
+Concurrent Enrollment Partnerships enable students to get an early start on their college education, thus potentially reducing the time required to complete a degree and lowering the costs borne by parents, students and taxpayers.

-(4) To Foster Improved Relationships Between the Regents' System and Kansas Secondary Schools
+iii.
+To Foster Improved Relationships Between Kansas Public Postsecondary Education Institutions and Kansas Secondary Schools

-The Concurrent Enrollment Partnerships (CEP) will foster improved relationships among stakeholders by clarifying expectations, roles, and responsibilities.
+Concurrent Enrollment Partnerships are intended to foster improved relationships among stakeholders by clarifying expectations, roles, and responsibilities

 For purposes of this policy:

 (1) “Concurrent Enrollment Partnership student” means a person who is in grades 10, 11, or 12, or who is gifted and is in grade 9 (see paragraph b.v.(2)); has been admitted to an eligible postsecondary education institution as a degree-seeking or non-degree seeking student; and is enrolled in courses at a high school at which approved high school faculty teach college credit courses during the normal school day.

 (2) “Concurrent Enrollment Partnership agreement” means a written memorandum of understanding between an eligible postsecondary institution and a school district for the purpose of offering college-level learning to students who are eligible to enroll in college courses offered at a high school at which approved high school faculty teach said college courses during the normal school day.(3) “Eligible postsecondary institution” means any state university, community college, technical college, municipal university or affiliated institute of technology.